-Practice Highlights • Performance Award Caps/Committee Discretion.
-The annual incentive cash bonuses that our executive officers were eligible to receive for fiscal 2020 were subject to maximum payment amounts.
-The payouts are subject to the discretion of our compensation committee, which can reduce or eliminate the amount paid regardless of performance achieved.
-These factors mitigate the risk of payments that are not commensurate with our actual performance.
-Ownership Guidelines.
-We have ownership requirements for equity awards granted to our executive officers under our LTIP described in the "Ownership Guidelines" section below, which motivate our executive officers to consider our long-term performance.
-Independent Compensation Consultant.
-Our compensation committee can seek, and has sought and received, advice regarding the structuring of our compensation programs from an independent compensation consultant.
-In fiscal 2020, our compensation committee received advice from Semler Brossy Consulting Group, LLC.
-The committee determined that Semler Brossy was independent from us and that no conflicts existed. • Clawback Policies .
+Compensation Program Highlights Practice Highlights independent compensation consultant.
+In fiscal 2021, our compensation committee received advice from Semler Brossy Consulting Group, LLC, or "Semler Brossy."
+The committee determined that Semler Brossy was independent from us and that no conflicts existed. • Clawback Policies.
 We have adopted the compensation recovery policies discussed in the section "Clawback Policies" below.
-No Derivatives, Hedging, Short Sales; Limited Pledging Derivatives, Hedging, Short Sales.
+No Derivatives, Hedging, Short Sales; Limited Pledging • Derivatives, Hedging, Short Sales.
 Our trading policies prohibit transactions in derivatives, hedging or short sales of our common stock.
 Pledging.
 Our trading policies prohibit pledging our common stock without the approval of our chief executive officer or our general counsel.
-Acceleration Following Change in Control Cash Plan Awards.
+Acceleration Following Change in Control • Cash Plan Awards.
 The annual incentive cash bonuses our executive officers are eligible to receive under our cash incentive plan are accelerated in connection with a change in control only if the awards are neither assumed nor substituted for by the acquirer. • Equity Plan Awards.
 There is no automatic acceleration of equity awards under our 2006 equity incentive plan, or under our form agreements for these awards, in connection with a change in control.
 Acceleration in connection with a change in control of assumed or substituted for equity awards granted under our 2006 equity incentive plan is limited to double-trigger acceleration.
 Acceleration in connection with a change in control of performance awards that are neither assumed nor substituted for is limited to acceleration based on actual performance that is prorated for the portion of the performance period that has been completed.
-In March 2020, we entered into severance agreements with each of our named executive officers, which provide for the acceleration of certain equity awards held by the applicable named executive officer upon termination of his employment

-Compensation Program Highlights Practice Highlights within 12 months following a change of control, as described in this proxy statement under the heading "Compensation of Directors and Executive Officers-Executive compensation-Potential payments upon termination or change in control" below.
-Clawback Policies • NEOs.
+In March 2020, we entered into severance agreements with each of our named executive officers, which provide for the acceleration of certain equity awards held by the applicable named executive officer upon termination of his employment within 12 months following a change in control, as described in this proxy statement under the heading "Compensation of Directors and Executive Officers-Executive compensation-Potential payments upon termination or change in control" below.
+Clawback Policies NEOs.
 Our board of directors has adopted an omnibus equity and incentive compensation recovery policy, which enables it to seek recoupment of annual or long-term incentive cash or equity compensation granted after April 30, 2015 (including equity awards granted under our 2006 equity incentive plan) from our current or former named executive officers in the event of an accounting restatement due to our material noncompliance with any financial reporting requirement under applicable securities laws (excluding restatements resulting from changes to applicable accounting principles).

-Ownership Guidelines LTIP Awards.
+Compensation Program Highlights Practice Highlights Ownership Guidelines • LTIP Awards.
 The equity awards granted to our executive officers under our LTIP are subject to ownership thresholds, which are set at 400% of annual base salary for our chief executive officer and 300% of annual base salary for each of our other executive officers.
-No NEO Tax Gross Ups No NEO Tax Gross Ups.
+No NEO Tax Gross Ups • No NEO Tax Gross Ups.
 None of our named executive officers has an agreement that provides for any form of tax gross up.
-Limited NEO Perquisites Limited NEO Perquisites.
+Limited NEO Perquisites • Limited NEO Perquisites.
 Except for modest perquisites, our executive officers receive benefits that are comparable to the benefits provided to our other employees and pay costs and taxes on such perquisites on the same basis as other employees.
-NEO Severance Agreements NEO Severance Agreements .
-Each of our named executive officers has a severance agreement with us that provides severance and other benefits in connection with a termination by us without cause or by the named executive officer for good reason with added benefits if such termination is within 12 months
+NEO Severance Agreements • NEO Severance Agreements.
+Each of our named executive officers has a severance agreement with us that provides severance and other benefits in connection with a termination by us without cause or by the named executive officer for good reason with added benefits if such termination is within 12 months of a change in control.

-Consideration of the 2020 say-on-pay vote
+Consideration of the 2021 say-on-pay vote